mpelekh/argocd-demo/README.md

 ## Deploying Applications

-After adding the test cluster to ArgoCD, you can deploy applications to it using ArgoCD.
+After adding the test and Kwok clusters to ArgoCD, you can deploy applications to them using ArgoCD.
 This can be done either through:

 1. The ArgoCD UI
 2. ArgoCD CLI commands